jtnickel/SQL-Code/README.md

-The purpose of this repository is to host my SQL script and queries from various projects and data analysis.
+The purpose of this repository is to host my SQL script and data associated with the queries from various projects.
 Thank you for looking!